zYeoman/myStars/README.md

 - [edward](https://github.com/blei-lab/edward) - A library for probabilistic modeling, inference, and criticism.
 Deep generative models, variational inference.
 Runs on TensorFlow.
 - [toil](https://github.com/BD2KGenomics/toil) - A scalable, efficient, cross-platform and easy-to-use workflow engine in pure Python
 - [gitsome](https://github.com/donnemartin/gitsome) - A supercharged Git/GitHub command line interface (CLI).
 An official integration for GitHub and GitHub Enterprise.
-- [ItChat](https://github.com/littlecodersh/ItChat) - A complete and graceful API for Wechat. 微信个人号接口（支持文件、图片上下载）、微信机器人及命令行微信。三十行即可自定义个人号机器人。
+- [ItChat](https://github.com/littlecodersh/ItChat) - A complete and graceful API for Wechat. 微信个人号接口、微信机器人及命令行微信，三十行即可自定义个人号机器人。
 - [calvin-base](https://github.com/EricssonResearch/calvin-base) - Calvin is an application environment that lets things talk to things, among other things.
 - [pycraft](https://github.com/traverseda/pycraft) - A fork of "Minecraft in 500 lines of python" intended to someday be used as a real engine, instead of as a learning example.
 - [colornet](https://github.com/pavelgonchar/colornet) - Neural Network to colorize grayscale images